chingyuany/OpenGL-rotating-planet/README.md

 # OpenGL-rotating-planet
-Create a rotating planet in OpenGL
+This program is to create a rotating planet in OpenGL.

+Instruction for the installation
+Step1: chmod +x run
+Step2: ./run rotating_planet
+Step3: vglrun ./rotating_planet